 But he felt heartbroken by the losses and suffering that resulted from the financial crisis in 2008 and knew he had to use his gift, his access to the top 1% of people in the financial industry, to help people manage their finances better.

-After 4 years of research and interviews he distilled the very best information he could find into nearly 700 pages of paper.
+After 4 years of research and interviews, he distilled the very best information he could find into nearly 700 pages of paper.
 The result?
-A New York Times bestseller, which sold 1 million copies in its first year.
+Money: Master The Game, a New York Times bestseller, which sold 1 million copies in its first year.

 Here are the 3 biggest things you should remember to get started: